ayrton04/design/articles/130_ros_time.md

 Any API which is blocking will allow a set of flags to indicate the appropriate behavior in case of time jump.
 This will allow the user to choose to error immediately on a time jump or choose to ignore.
+When registering a callback for jumps a filter for the minimum backwards or forwards distance will be possible and well as whether a clock change is to be included.

 ### RCL implementation